Print Edition - 2017-12-10 | News

 Dec 10, 2017-Administrative preparations for fixing temporary headquarters of seven provinces and their respective chiefs (governors) have been completed, according to government officials.
 The announcement, however, will be made after the completion of vote counting.

 High-level officials at the Prime Minister’s Office (PMO) said they are awaiting a “political decision” on the issues, adding that the next Cabinet meeting could take a final decision in this regard.
-Government ministers have said that they will wait some more days before making such a decision as the vote count of federal parliament and provincial assembly is underway.
+Government ministers have said that they will wait some more days before making such a decision as the vote count of federal parliament and provincial assembly is underway.“These are sensitive issues and we have to wait till the final results of elections,” Minister for Supplies Sushil Kumar Shrestha said, adding that preparations have been made at the political level on the same issues.

 The government has put on hold announcement of provincial capitals, fearing protests.
 According to Minister Shrestha, Prime Minister Sher Bahadur Deuba will consult with coalition partners once leaders return Kathmandu after the vote counting is completed.